sdbumann/ModelingAndControlOfFlexibleLink/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This GitHub repository contains the Matlab, C and LabView code used in the Semester Project I (“Modeling and Control of a Flexible Link”) for the EPFL’s masters program.
+Note that Philippe Schuchert's toolbox was used to to designe different data driven controllers ([https://c4science.ch/source/toolbox/](https://c4science.ch/source/toolbox/)).

 <!-- FOLDER Structure -->
 ## Folder Structure